prhobb/JbTlsClient/README.md

 When JBTlsClient recieves massage it calls JBTlsClientListener.OnSslReceive(byte[] buffer) method To send message use JBTlsClient.Send(byte[] message, MessageType messageType) method.
+MessageType should be DATA.
+KEEP_ALIVE using internally if this enabled on server side.

-You can look for using example in Controller class.
+You can see using example in Controller class.

-There can be only one Backend connected to JBTelegramBotFront.
-If new Backend connects old Backend will be disconnected.

-Otpfile and Database will be created with first run.

-You can add OTP to Otpfile mannualy or via JbTgAuthentication.AddOtp(String otp) method.

-Keepalive for Backend enabled by default.
-You can mange it with JbTlsClientSocket.setKeepalive(boolean keepalive) method.
+Btw, this can be used as simple SSLClient without Telegram.
+You can Serialize and Deserialize anything, just give byte array as send buffer to JBTlsClient.Send.
+But it should be connected to JBTlsServer from Front part.